HackSoftware/vim-python-domain-knowledge/README.md

 Feedback is the best power for making things better.
 Any form of feedback is highly appreaciated:

-- open -an issue - for bug 🐛 or new feature proposal
+- open an issue - for bug 🐛 or new feature proposal
 - give a star ⭐
 - contribute (fork the repo + open pull request)